THRUST YOUR SPEAR AT EVIL

 God highly commended Phinehas’ holy anger against evil and rewarded his great zeal for righteousness with a covenant of peace and everlasting priesthood.

 11 “Phinehas the son of Eleazar, son of Aaron the priest, has turned back my wrath from the people of Israel, in that he was jealous with my jealousy among them, so that I did not consume the people of Israel in my jealousy.

 12 Therefore say, ‘Behold, I give to him my covenant of peace;

-Apparently, the New Testament believers are not expected by God to physically assault or kill any evil doers for the sake of God, just as Phinehas did.
+The New Testament believers are not expected by God to physically assault or kill any evildoers for the sake of God, just as Phinehas did.

 The Scripture warns, “He who leads into captivity shall go into captivity; he who kills with the sword must be killed with the sword.
 Here is the patience and the faith of the saints.”
 (Rev. 13:10 NKJV).